Introduction, Legal Requirements and Tools (Occupational Therapy)

 3. Risk.

-You should consult with the person and/or others when arranging the assessment to understand the specific communication needs that the person has so that any assessment tool you use will maximise their involvement in the conversation.
+You should consult with the person and/or others when arranging the assessment to understand the specific communication needs that the person has so that any assessment tool you use will ensure their involvement in the conversation.

 If you not feel that the assessment tools available to you will be appropriate you should speak to your manager about how they can be adapted.

 Sometimes you may need to supplement the available tools with more bespoke tools to support the specific communication needs of the person.
 For example, you may need to use photographs or pictures.
-This is entirely appropriate under the Care Act as it will maximise the involvement of the person and will also support you to meet the duty to provide information in an accessible way.
+This is entirely appropriate under the Care Act as it will ensure the involvement of the person and will also support you to meet the duty to provide information in an accessible way.

 Need to Know